The Table (1973 film)

-The Table is a 1973 short film written by Adrian Lyne and Michael Hayes.
-It marks Lyne's debut as a director.
+The Table is a 1973 short film directed by Adrian Lyne from a screenplay he co-wrote with Michael Hayes, the film's producer.
 It stars Derek O'Conor and Kate Williams.
-It was Lyne's first short film and was well received at the London Film Festival.
+It was Lyne's first short film and was an official entry at the London Film Festival.
 The film also featured the director's son Louis Lyne as a small boy.
-The film was broadcast on British television in 1987.
+The film was broadcast on British television in 1972 as part of Aquarius, and again in 1987.

 Premise

 A couple argue at the breakfast table, as seen from the table's point-of-view.